elabftw/elabweb/src/_posts/2000-01-03-screenshots.md

 # Live demo

-Screenshots are cool, but if you want to really feel what the app can and cannot do, head to the live demo :
+Screenshots are cool, but if you want to really feel what the app can and cannot do, head to the live demo:

 <div class='center'><a href='https://demo.elabftw.net'><button class='button'>Take me to the demo</button></a></div>